csi-dgist/QoS-Guard/docs/rules/EMP.md

 **4. Empirical Conclusion**

-The experimental results highlight two different causes of Deadline violations:
+The experimental results highlight two different causes of Deadline violations:<br>
-1. In **RELIABLE** mode, all 1,000 samples were received, but 25 samples violated the Deadline because the time taken for NACK-based retransmission exceeded the 150ms window.
+1. In **RELIABLE** mode, all 1,000 samples were received, but 25 samples violated the Deadline because the time taken for NACK-based retransmission exceeded the 150ms window.<br>
 2. In **BEST_EFFORT** mode, violations nearly doubled (48 times) because lost packets created permanent gaps in the data stream, directly triggering the Deadline timer.

 <hr class="hr-dashed">